aaron-prindle/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

     * Roll back (only if absolutely necessary) after confirming the downstream impact (see “Can the feature be disabled once it has been enabled?”).

 ## Implementation History
+*   **v1.35:** Proposal to introduce 'DV-Only' support for new APIs, allowing them to use declarative validation without a handwritten fallback.

 ## Drawbacks